john-itcsolutions/cheirrs/README.md

 -- rule based standardizer

 `CREATE EXTENSION address_standardizer;`

+`CREATE EXTENSION postgis_tiger_geocoder;`

+`\q`

+Now, at /home/ubuntu:

+Run Elastos scripts, as postgres, to prepare database public schema for Blockchains interaction;

+`psql -h localhost -d haus -U gmu -a -q -f create_table_scripts.sql`

+`psql -h localhost -d haus -U gmu -a -q -f insert_rows_scripts.sql`

+Now if you

+`psql haus`

+then

+`\dt` (to reveal tables in default public schema) you should see 3 tables.

+Try:

+`select * from users;`

+You should see the single user's details.

-Finally, we can create all initial users and usage permissions
+Finally, (whilst interfaced to 'haus') we can create all initial users and usage permissions

 `\i /home/ubuntu/create_users.sql`

 (Note for the smart-web blockchains to work, gmu must exist as a user with password gmu, and with usage permission to all schema.)

-Check Schemas: there should be 'a_horse'; 'cheirrs'; 'cheirrs_oseer', 'chubba_morris', 'chubba_morris_oseer', 'convey_it', 'convey_it_oseer', 'the_general', 'the_general_oseer', 'topology', and 'public'.
+Check Schemas: there should be 'a_horse'; 'cheirrs'; 'cheirrs_oseer', 'chubba_morris', 'chubba_morris_oseer', 'convey_it', 'convey_it_oseer', 'the_general', 'the_general_oseer', 'tiger', 'tiger_data', 'topology', and 'public'.

 `\dn`